adey-px/cluster-music/README.md

 1. When I clicked any audio to play on home page, it always displayed firts audio on the page whereas it supposed to display and play the specific audio that I clicked.
 I fixed this bug by using Coditional Expressions with Case & When, to make the selected audio object to always show on top of the iteration in the paginator.
 I learnt this concept from <a href="https://stackoverflow.com/questions/394809/does-python-have-a-ternary-conditional-operator">Stack Overflow</a>
 2. I tried using coding to implement Stripe payment for Pro user but it was not working as expected.
-However dur to time constraint, I used Stripe payment link provided on their website to implement payment for Pro user.
+However dur to time constraint, I used Stripe payment link provided on their website to implement payment for Pro user
 3. During deployment to heroku, I got an error at the terminal "AssertionError: database connection isn’t set to UTC”.
 I searched Google for solution and I got an idea to <a href="https://exerror.com/assertionerror-database-connection-isnt-set-to-utc/">downgrade psycopg2</a> installation to 2.8.6 and that fixed the issue

 ## 5.0 Deployment
-This project is hosted on Heroku using this procedure:
+This project is hosted on Python Anywhere using this procedure:
-1. At the terminal, install Heroku cli and login to it using registered email & password on heroku site
-2. Pip3 install required packages which are psycopg2-binary and gunicorn
-3. Freeze the requirements and direct them to requirements.txt
-4. Create new app on heroku using the commad: heroku apps:create dj-cluster-music
-5. Open heroku dashboard, check to see the new app listed and select it
-6. Click Resources tab - Add-ons, search for server-based database "Postgres" and select free version
-7. Click Settings tab - Reveal Config Vars to see Postgres has been added as the app database
-8. At the terminal, connect to the remote Postgres by pip3 install dj_databse_url
-9. Again, freeze the requirements using pip3 freeze --local > requirements.txt
-10. At terminal, type heroku config to get database url, which can also be gotten on heroku web ui
-11. In the project, open settings.py/DATABASES. duplicate the existing code and comment out the previous
-11. In the new code, set the direct value of 'default' to dj_database_url.parse()
-12. Copy and paste inside (''), the Database_url from heroku - already shown at the terminal in Step 10
-13. At the top of settings.py, import dj_database_url
-14. Run migration using python3 manage.py migrate to transfer data from default sqlite3 to remote Postgres on heroku
-15. Use git commands to push project code to GitHub to update the remote repo
-16. Push to heroku using git push heroku main

 ## 6.0 Credits